 On the Day of the Exam

-The Prelim Chair will serve as the chair of each examining committee or should ask one of the other members to take on this role.
-Examinations will be scheduled to allow 1.5 hours for each exam.
-When the committee has gathered and the members have been introduced to the student, the chair should ask the student to leave the room briefly.
+The Uniform Examiner will serve as the chair of each examining committee.
+Examinations will be scheduled to allow 1.5-2 hours for each exam.
+When the committee has gathered and the members have been introduced to the student, the Uniform Examiner should ask the student to leave the room briefly.
 The topics to be discussed in the student's absence are:

 - The student's overall record.
 Any deficiencies that might need special attention in the oral questioning should be identified.